Eric Pele: Early career

 Pele made his professional debut in 2000 at the RINGS USA Heavyweight Tournament, defeating Wesley Correira (also making his pro debut) via submission.
 In the semifinal bout, Pele defeated Roger Neff via decision.
 In the final, Pele faced then 20-3 Bobby Hoffman.
 Pele was handed his first professional loss via decision.

 King of the Cage

 After three more wins, Pele faced Dan Bobish in the main event at KOTC: Cold Blood for the Super Heavyweight title.
 Pele was defeated after his corner stopped the fight in the second round.

 In 2003, Pele fought again for the title against Dan Christison.
 Pele won the King of the Cage Super Heavyweight title via first-round TKO.

 In his first title defense, Pele defeated Travis Fulton via first-round submission.
 In 2005, Pele returned to defend his title in a rematch with Bobby Hoffman.
 Pele avenged his first career loss and title via second-round TKO.
-Pele was later stripped of the title due to inactivity, and fought Vince Lucero in October of 2006, winning via decision.
+Pele was later stripped of the title due to inactivity, and fought Vince Lucero in October 2006, winning via decision.